jrisi256/obsidian/joe_shack_home/Setting Up My Steam Deck.md

 * Once you have flashed the USB drive with the SteamOS image, plug it into your Steam deck.
 Click on Boot Manager, and then select the external drive.
 You will have to wait a few minutes, but then you should see your desktop.
 Click on the icon, "Reimage Steam Deck".
 You will then have to wait a few minutes again.
 By the end, you will have installed SteamOS onto your new hard drive.
 ## Format the SD Card

+* This is as simple as going into Setting -> System -> Format SD Card.
 ## First time set-up

 ### Settings in Game Mode